 If you have been watching the weather reports in the news lately, you know that the rain has made it to the Pacific Northwest, in Portland and especially in Seattle.

-In this blog, we will address many of the common home leak repairss we have observed and made targeted repaired to for over the last 14+ years of business.
+In this blog, we will address many of the common home leak repairss we have observed and made targeted repaired to for over the decade of business.

 Of the most common areas for leaks to appear is around windows and doors.
 This issue is commonly caused by the window or door not being tied into the home’s water-resistant barrier (WRB).
 If a window is installed correctly, it should not leak.
 Still, all too often, we find windows with missing head flashing or not enveloped correctly within the home’s WRB.
 This can create small passageways for water to enter the interior of your home.
 If a leak is not addressed early, it can cause dry rot and structural damage.